 Future volcanic eruptions in the Mono Basin

-The Mono Craters will likely produce more eruptions in the future, though it seems to be in a dormant phase currently.
+The Mono Craters will likely produce more eruptions in the future, though they seem to be in a dormant phase currently.
 The youngest volcanic features in the Mono Basin are Paoha and Negit Islands, where a couple of small rhyolitic lava flows erupted around 1850 C.E.
 The bathymetry of Mono Lake also shows that there are four or five features near Paoha Island that may be a small cluster of underwater vents.

-Any future eruptions would probably occur on the northern side of the lake, but could occur anywhere along the Mono-Inyo chain.
-The California Volcano Observatory (CalVO) of the U.S. Geological Survey is tasked with monitoring the potential for eruptions throughout California.
+Any future eruptions would probably occur on the northern side of the lake, but could occur anywhere along the Mono-Inyo Chain.
+The California Volcano Observatory (CalVO) of the US Geological Survey is tasked with monitoring the potential for eruptions throughout California.

 Glacial history of the Mono Basin